DanielVanNoord/AlpacaDiscoveryTests/README.md

-# Alpaca Discovery Tests
+# Alpaca LAN Discovery Tests

 This is an experimental discovery protocol for the new ASCOM Alpaca platform.
 It is based on UDP and is designed to be as light weight and easy to implement as possible.
 It uses a known broadcast port and a known message / response.
-This protocol is only meant to enable clients to find Alpaca Servers.
+This protocol is only meant to enable clients to find Alpaca Servers within a Local Area Network (LAN).
 All information about the Server(s) can then be retrieved via the management API.

 For the following document Server will refer to something (a driver or device) that exposes the Alpaca interface and Client will refer to client applications that want to locate and use the Server's API(s).